sichkar-valentyn/String_Encoding_with_Itertools/README.md

 Using _itertools_ library to group repeated letters in the string and encode them with the help of function that returns a generator by using key word _yield_.
 This task is so called also as basic compressing task.

 Algorithm:
-* Finding all repeated letters and calculating them
+* Finding all repeated letters and calculating them.
-* Returning encoded string with number + letter
+* Returning encoded string with number + letter.
-* No number for letters that are met only once
+* No number for letters that are met only once.

 Example:
 * input string: aaaBBBBBaCCCCcFfff
 * Encoded string: 3a5Ba4CcF3f

 ## MIT License
 ## Copyright (c) 2018 Valentyn N Sichkar